ucrkarthik/finatraOnSpark/README.md

 Finatra Admin Page : Use the shutdown link shutdown finatra http://localhost:7972/admin

-NOTE: In the links below, provide an absolute path to a file from your local drive(remove the text in bold/underlined and provide your own file location).
+NOTE: In the links below, provide an absolute path to a file from your local drive.
 Firefox seems to work better with D3.
 Word Cloud: Via the UI
 http://localhost:7979/index.html?input.file=/Users/venkatesan3/temp/npm-debug.log